dreamportdev/Osdev-Notes/99_Appendices/F_Debugging.md

 set variable_name=value
 ```

 where `variable_name` is a variable present in the code being debugged.
-This is extermely useful in the cases where we want to test some edge cases, that are hard to reproduce.
+This is extremely useful in the cases where we want to test some edge cases, that are hard to reproduce.

 ### TUI - Text User Interface